-In this tutorial, we will discuss the pass keyword and, when and where we can use it.
+In this tutorial, we will discuss what the pass keyword is and when and where we can use it.
 We will see examples of pass keyword and understand how it works.
+So let’s discuss Pass keyword in Python.

-What is pass keyword and what it does in python?
+What is the pass keyword and what it does in python?

 Python 3.X versions have 33 keywords and pass is one of them.
 Like comments in python pass keyword also do nothing when it executes and that’s what it does, do nothing just pass the interpreter.